Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "When I was laying on the bridge looking through that crack, I was very much watching my own side," Parker said.
 "Because if somebody threw a brick at one of those federal agents and they started shooting people, it would've been our fault."

-These says, Parker is watching his side again.
+These days, Parker is watching his side again.
 Dialogue, he said, is a hard sell in this combustible moment.
 Lines are hardening.
 There's little appetite for de-escalation.

 "It's not a popular stance to say that we can affect change in the system.
 Most people don't believe that.
 Especially in the crowds we see.
 Everybody's pretty done with talking, if you were to ask them," Parker said.
 "I think that means it's even more important that somebody's talking."

 Extremism analysts warn against viewing Parker as some kind of statesman of the anti-government world, saying it risks promoting the myth of a "neutral" or benign militia.
-Even if the Real 3%ers Idaho didn't participate as an organization, analysts note, members have been spotted among the armed demonstrators pushing their way into the capitol in Boise or joining a vigilante mob up north in Coeur d'Alene.
+Even if the Real 3%ers Idaho didn't participate as an organization, analysts note, members have been spotted among the armed demonstrators pushing their way into the state Capitol in Boise or joining a vigilante mob up north in Coeur d'Alene.

 Parker doesn't dispute that his 3%ers have turned up at those events.
 He disapproves, he said, but his bigger concern is the off-camera threat, the unseen mobilizing he's hearing about in other parts of the state.
 Whispers of offensive operations in a movement that traditionally asserts itself as a defensive, patriotic force.
 He wouldn't divulge names or any details, but Parker said he's made personal pleas for restraint.

 "Those groups out there I do not make excuses for," Parker said.
 "I've literally tried to proactively take my own time to search out who's in charge and tell them, 'As the guy in the picture that holds some sort of sway, I guess, to listen, man, it's going to get crazy.
-And you have a responsibility.'"
+And you have a responsibility.' "

 After lockup, an opportunity

-At the Idaho statehouse one Tuesday in January 2018, Republican state Rep. Dorothy Moon glimpsed a familiar face in the visitors' gallery.
+At the Idaho Statehouse one Tuesday in January 2018, Republican state Rep. Dorothy Moon glimpsed a familiar face in the visitors' gallery.

 "Mr. Speaker, I'd like to introduce Mr. Eric Parker," Moon said on the Capitol floor.